apache/incubator-taverna-commandline/README.md

 Licence
 =======
-Taverna is licenced under the GNU Lesser General Public Licence.
-(LGPL) 2.1.
+This AstroTaverna edition is licensed under the GPL General Public License (GPL) 3.0.
-See the file LICENCE.txt or http://www.gnu.org/licenses/lgpl-2.1.html for details.
+See the file LICENSE.txt or https://www.gnu.org/licenses/gpl-3.0.html for details.

+(The reason the AstroTaverna edition is GPL 3, while Taverna in general is licensed under the more permissive LGPL 2.1, is that AstroTaverna bundles [Aladin](http://aladin.u-strasbg.fr/) which is licensed under GPL 3).

 If the source code was not included in this download, you can download it from http://www.taverna.org.uk/download/workbench/2-5/#download-source or